Cooperative Sheaf Neural Networks: Cooperative Sheaf Neural Networks

-We design CSNN to achieve this flexible behavior by composing the out-degree and the transposed in-degree sheaf Laplacians.
-For each node $i$, we will define a source conformal map $\rmS_i$ and a target conformal map $\rmT_i$, for all neighbor $j$ of $i$.
-In this case, out-degree sheaf Laplacian simplifies to \looseness=-1
+where $\bm{1}_{n \times h}$ is an $n$-by-$h$ matrix of ones, $\varepsilon \in [-1,1]^{d \times 1}$, and $\rmW_{1,t} \in \sR^{d \times d}$ and $\rmW_{2,t} \in \sR^{h \times h}$ are learned matrices responsible for mixing node features and channels, respectively. \end{mybox} \paragraph{Efficient implementation.} For computational efficiency, we use flat vector bundles to define both the in- and out- degree sheaf Laplacians.
+More precisely, for each node $i$, we define a source conformal map $\rmS_i$ and a target conformal map $\rmT_i$ for all neighbor $j$ of $i$.
+Thus, out-degree sheaf Laplacian simplifies to \looseness=-1

 while the transpose of the in-degree sheaf Laplacian is